 RENEW 2016 was a blessing to all that attended!

-Renew 2017 is scheduled for February 10-12.
-Scot McKnight has agreed to come as our featured speaker.
-A program will be put together that complements & supports a theme along the lines of “Renewing Biblicity in a Post-Something World” (exact title to be posted later).
+Renew 2017 is scheduled for March 10-12.
+A program will be put together that complements and supports a theme along the lines of “Renewing Biblicity in a Post-Something World” (exact title to be posted later).

 RENEW 2016 Speaker Lineup

 We had a great lineup for Renew 2016: Becca Stevens, Claire Frederick, Eric Wilson and Jonathan Storment, plus the team from Pepperdine University’s Office of Church Relations along with the great hosts at the College Church in Fresno … a first-class group of presenters and moderators!

 Becca Stevens is an Episcopal priest, entrepreneur, author, and social justice activist.
 She is founder and president of Thistle Farms, a community of women who have survived trafficking, prostitution and addiction.
 She has been featured in New York Times, on ABC World News, NPR, PBS, CNN and was named a “Champion of Change” by the White House in 2011.
 Most recently she has been featured in the PBS documentary, “A Path Appears.”
 She was named 2014 Humanitarian of the Year by the Small Business Council of America as well as the TJ Martell Foundation, has been inducted into the Tennessee Women’s Hall of Fame, and was conferred an honorary doctorate by Sewanee: The University of the South.
 Her latest book is, Letters from the Farm: A Simple Path for a Deeper Spiritual Life.
 She lives in Nashville with her husband, Grammy-winning songwriter, Marcus Hummon, and sons, recording artist Levi Hummon, Caney and Moses.

 This powerful video tells some of the story of Becca Stevens’ work.